-It will be most beneficial for you to you to learn some Spanish before you come on your Cuban Adventure.
-Essentially you don’t need to know any Spanish, as all the travel arrangements are taken care of for you, and your tour guide is there if you need an instant translation.
+The more Spanish you know before you come to Cuba, the more you will enjoy your trip.
+On a Cuban Adventures tour, essentially you don’t need to know any Spanish, because we take care of all the travel arrangements, and your tour guide is there if you need an instant translation.
 However, any Spanish you learn will greatly enhance your enjoyment of the trip.
-Because this tour of Cuba is focused on contact with the Cubans and their culture, there will be ample opportunity to use, and benefit from, whatever Spanish you have.
+Because our Cuba tours are focused on contact with the Cubans and their culture, there will be ample opportunity to use, and benefit from, whatever Spanish you have.
 Our experience is that every traveler that comes to Cuba wishes they new more Spanish.
-You can start now.
+You can start now!

 To start with, you can download our list of basic Spanish phrases that are most common in Cuba (as Spanish, particularly the spoken form does vary significantly from country to country).

-If you would like to study further and you can’t find Spanish classes in your local area, here are some websites that offer some on-line classes.
+If you would like to study further and you can’t find Spanish classes in your local area, here is a websites that offers on-line classes.

 Online Spanish lessons with audio for pronunciation